 Ultimately, we believe the model of how legal services are delivered is changing.
 We think the days of the mega “BigLaw” firms are numbered.
 Ironically, however, not for the reasons identified in the Le-Nature complaint.
 In most instances, we find the big firms in trouble because of billing issues or conflicts of interest and not substandard work.

 We know several lawyers at K&L Gates and think their work product is excellent.
-We simply feel that legal services can be delivered better and for less than half the cost by speciality boutique and virtual firms.
+We simply feel that legal services can be delivered better and for less than half the cost by speciality boutique firms.

 Whether or not the firm is breached its duty of care to Le-Nature will probably be decided after a trial.
 At this point, the courts have only ruled that the trustee’s claims can proceed.